-Our data demonstrates that pupil behaviour improved last year, but challenges around wellbeing and mental health remain significantly higher than before the pandemic.
+Our data demonstrates that pupil behaviour improved last year, but challenges around attendance remain significantly higher than before the pandemic.
 The impact on disadvantaged pupils has been particularly acute.
-This has been addressed through half-termly reviews of the pastoral teams, in-house mental health referral system and engagement with external agencies.
+This has been addressed through a full review of attendance procedures to comply with WTTIA and to include clear roles and responsibilities following the newly published statutory guidance.